dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

 	// Typically you leave the listenerSubscription subscription active forever.
 	// However when you no longer want your callback to be called, you can
-	// call listenerSubscription.Dispose() to cancel your subscription to the IOberservable.
+	// call listenerSubscription.Dispose() to cancel your subscription to the IObservable.
 ```

 This code basically creates a callback delegate and using the 'AllListeners.Subscribe' method requests